Kptweedy/Tutorials/docs/wf-guides/extractor/tools.md

 Script created by [Kptweedy](https://github.com/Kptweedy) with assistance from [Puxtrill](https://github.com/Puxtril).

 Simplifies Extrator command entries to:

-    Extractor Path
+- Extractor Path
-    Cache Dir
+- Cache Dir
-    Output Path
+- Output Path
-    Internal Path
+- Internal Path
-    Extractor commands to run
+- Extractor commands to run

-Runs Texconv script
+Runs Texconv script.

-Converts {} to [] in material .txt files so that colours can be directly pasted into blender
+Converts `{ }` to `[ ]` in material .txt files so that colours can be directly pasted into Blender.
 <!-- Zips the folder for easier sharing -->
 <!-- Generates a file tree for easier searching of materials-->
 <!-- Coming soon -->